 Filmed and edited by: Eddie Li, Shanghai

-When I decided to use the Chinese ink stick for this performance, I knew I wanted to use it directly on the wall which meant excluding the use of the brush to apply the ink.
-This immediately broke the ancient tradition involved in Chinese painting.
-It was at this point that I became interested in the ink stick, an ink that I grew up with having my first painting lessons in Chinese calligraphy and painting, as a means to question and convey matters in my art practice.
-I began to educate myself on how ink sticks were originally made and I started to use those techniques to make my own ink; ink sticks and other ink forms.
-In this process, I discovered a new material - a living, breathing and personal ink.
+When I decided to use the Chinese ink stick for this performance, I knew I wanted to use it directly on the wall.
+Traditionally, the ink stick is only used with an ink stone and water to make liquid ink, then applied to paper with a brush.
+In not doing so, I transformed one of the Chinese four treasures of painting, the ink stick, into something else.
+It was at this point that I became interested in the ink stick, an ink that I grew up with having my first painting lessons in Chinese calligraphy and painting.
+I began to study the origins and techniques used to make the earliest ink and ink sticks in China.
+Through alchemy, science and experimentation, I discovered a new material - a living, breathing and personal ink.

-Scroll for a sample of recent work, click for details
+Scroll for a sample of work, click for details